kevinpista/my-flick-list/README.md

     <br />
   </p>
   <p>
-    This project utilizes a Go backend along with a React.js frontend and is hosted on Heroku.
+    This project implements a Go backend and a React.js frontend with the <a href="#mvc-implementation">Model-View-Controller (MVC)</a> architecture pattern.
+Additionally, it utilizes a Heroku PostgreSQL database and is fully hosted on Heroku.
   </p>

   <p>